-In this article, we’ll look at several designs for cheap free space yagis for receiving signals on the 2450 MHz or 2.4 GHz band.
-This frequency range is most common used for wi-fi and ham radio.
+In this article, we’ll look at several designs for cheap, free-space yagis for receiving signals on the 2450 MHz or 2.4 GHz band.
+This frequency range is most commonly used for Wi-Fi and ham radio.

-The picture here is of a Kent Electronics 2.4 GHz printed circuit board yagi antenna.
+The picture at the top is of a Kent Electronics 2.4 GHz printed circuit board yagi antenna.
 The antenna shown here and the one this article discusses cover the 83 MHz portion of the ISM band.